particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 **Congratulations!
 You've completed this workshop.
 Now you're a Particle Master!
 Take a moment to pat yourself on the back and bask in your newfound IoT-commandery.
 And if you want to take your exploration further, click the "Extra" link below!**

-**BEFORE YOU GO** we'd love it if you could provide feedback on this workshop.
+**BEFORE YOU GO** you'd love it if you could provide feedback on this workshop.
 Please visit [this link](https://particleiot.typeform.com/to/JiF8xM) to rate your experience.